duc-ng/cryo-em-monitor/README.md

         │   ├── ImageFullscreen.js
         │   ├── PullAndRefresh.js
         │   ├── ScrollToTop.js
+        │   ├── DetectWebGL.js
         │   └── SmallDivider.js
         │
         └── assets
             └── logo.jpeg

+## Troubleshooting

+- **Data won't show up in plots (client).**

+  Some components rely on the [WebGL API](https://en.wikipedia.org/wiki/WebGL), which is mostly supported in modern browsers.
+Simply update your browser to the latest version, which supports WebGL.
+  Another solution would be to set your browser's *ANGLE flag* to support native OpenGL instead of WebGL.

 ## Built With